The Triple Win = long-term growth and success

 Pt.
 2. The resident

 So what about the resident side of this?
 Recall that JWB’s long-term lease decreases vacancy costs for investors.
 Vacancy doesn’t just create costs though, it’s unrealized profit if nobody is paying rent.
-So vacancy, not surprisingly, is the number one thing your investors want to avoid.
+So vacancy, not surprisingly, is the number one thing your investors want to avoid, meaning resident retention becomes a priority.
 This is why resident experience has become a key term in property management.
 The best way to decrease vacancy is to provide a resident experience so great they don’t want to leave the property.

 "So traditional property management, we’re focused on the investor.
 That’s our client.
 The resident pays rent.
 If you don’t pay rent, we’ll find someone else who can.
 We wanted to kind of think outside the box there and say ‘okay, the resident is important in investing because if we can decrease vacancy and reduce turnover and keep the residents happy, they’ll stay in our properties for long periods of time and ultimately increase the investor’s return as well.’”